T. rex skull unearthed in South Dakota to be auctioned in NY - NewsBreak

 T. rex skull unearthed in South Dakota to be auctioned in NY

-The 200-pound skull fossil , nicknamed Maximus, is being sold Dec.
-9 by an owner who wishes to remain anonymous, the auction house said.$1 million Powerball ticket sold in Lakewood
+The 200-pound (91-kilogram) skull fossil, nicknamed Maximus, is being sold Dec.
+9 by an owner who wishes to remain anonymous, the auction house said.

 The skull was excavated in 2020 and 2021 in Harding County, South Dakota, where other T. rex skeletons like Sue and Stan were found, according to Cassandra Hatton, Sotheby's head of science and popular culture.
 She called the area “the world capital for T. rexes.”